goetas/twital/doc/index.rst

 What is Twital?
 ###############

-Twital is a little "plugin" for `Twig`_ (a template engine for PHP) that change its syntax, adding some shortcuts and making it more suitable for HTML based (XML, HTML5, XHTML, SGML) templates.
+Twital is a small "plugin" for Twig_ (a template engine for PHP) that changes its syntax, adding some shortcuts and making it more suitable for HTML based (XML, HTML5, XHTML, SGML) templates.
-Twital takes inspiration from PHPTal_, TAL_ and AngularJS_ (just for some aspects), mixing their language syntaxes with the powerful Twig_ templating engine system.
+Twital takes inspiration from PHPTal_, TAL_ and AngularJS_ (just for some aspects), mixing their language syntaxes with the powerful Twig templating engine system.

 To understand better what are Twital benefits, consider the following **Twital** template that